 The AMAAD Institute is proud to announce that we are now conducting incentivized HIV testing Wednesdays and Thursdays.

 Everyone deserves to be protected, whether you're in a relationship or somebody's sidepiece.
 If you would like information or linkage to PEP/Prep, we can also get you linked into care.
 To schedule an appointment, please call our testing hotline: 213-448-9544.

 Our office is at 10221 South Compton Ave, Ste.
 105, Los Angeles, CA 90002.

-Providing a safe and affirming environment for individual therapy and support groups to unpack stress, career transitions, anxiety, and depression with the intent to provide the strategies to sustain a thriving mental health life.
+We are providing a safe and affirming environment for individual therapy and support groups to unpack stress, career transitions, anxiety, and depression with the intent to deliver the strategies to sustain a thriving mental health life.

 What is Project impact?

 Project Impact is a grant funded by the City of Los Angeles Mayor’s Office on Reentry.
 The purpose of the program is to: Reduce recidivism for those who have been affected by the criminal justice system.
 Offers personalized and wrap-around services to those who are enrolled which include: individualized assessments; access to behavioral health services; substance abuse treatment; legal aid; vocational training, and employment placement.

 Who is eligible for the program?

 You are eligible for the program if you have been arrested or convicted of a crime within the last 12 months and/or are currently on parole or probation.